Mazotis/ffmpeg-on-clear-linux/README.md

 ## Caveat with RPM package installation

-It feels hacky on Clear Linux installing a RPM package that was built for another platform such as RedHat.
+It feels hacky in Clear Linux installing a RPM package that was built for another platform such as RedHat.
 This is my humble opinion.
 For piece of mind, check for missing library dependencies using the ```ldd``` utility.
 Ensure nothing is missing in the output.
 If true, then install missing packages with ```sudo swupd bundle-add PKGNAME```.
 Run ```sudo swupd search LIBNAME``` if needed.

 Another solution is building from source.
 This is likely not necessary, although becomes reality if unable to meet library dependencies.
 Uninstall the browser with ```sudo rpm -e NAME```, given below.